CAFA1/CAFA/README.md

-# note that there is the other branch (taint branch).
+# Note that there is the other branch (taint branch).
 The master branch is for software with the crc32 checksum algorithm, while the taint branch is for the general checksum algorithm.

 # OS
-ubuntu 12.04 32bit (Other OS may have problems.)
+Ubuntu 12.04 32bit (Other OS may have problems.)

 # Install
 ```